 Lie No. 3 – It is illegal for a child to read the Holy Bible during his or her day at their public school.
 The truth is that a child can read the personal Bible he or she brings to school during the school day—just so long as he or she does not read it at an inappropriate time or in such a way as to disrupt the normal course of the school day and the learning process.
 For example, the child may not read the Bible when her teacher has instead just ordered all class members to read Chapter 3 in their American history books.
 The child can read his or her Bible during personal time at school such as during lunch break, recess, or study hall.

 Lie No. 4 – The word of God has been kicked out of our public schools.
 Not true.
-In fact, if you will go to the school librarian at your child’s public school and ask if they have a copy of the Bible on their library shelves along with all of their other books, she will most likely say “yes” and go show it to you.
+In fact, if you will go to the school librarian at your child’s public school and ask if she has a copy of the Holy Bible on their library shelves along with all of their other books, she will most likely say “yes” and go show it to you.
 She will also tell you that any student who uses the library is free to take it down off the shelf, read it, study it, and take notes on it.
 Hardly any well-trained school librarian believes in banning books, which violates the policies and values of the American Library Association.

 Lie No. 5 – It is illegal for a Christian public school student to share her faith in Jesus Christ with another child at school.
-Within the bounds of reason, good sense, and normal social propriety, it is not illegal for a child in public school to share his or her faith in Jesus Christ in a normal conversation with another child and even ask that child if he or she might be interested in becoming a part of their faith.
-She even has the right to share printed religious literature.
-This can be done as long as he or she does not share their faith at an inappropriate time or in such a way as to disrupt the normal course of the school day and the learning process.
+Within the bounds of reason, good sense, and normal social propriety, it is not illegal for a child in public school to share his or her faith in Jesus Christ in a normal conversation with another child—and even ask that child if he or she might be interested in becoming a part of their faith.
+She even has the right to discreetly share printed religious literature.
+This can be done as long as he or she does not share the faith at an inappropriate time or in such a way as to disrupt the normal course of the school day and the learning process.
 In other words, a student may not take on the role of a loud, aggressive, and taunting street preacher in a public school hallway, and a student may not set up a Billy Graham crusade in the gymnasium during his physical education class.

 My only purpose is to use the six lies above to demonstrate to you the fact that Christian fundamentalists and conservative evangelicals have long engaged in lies, deception, misinformation, and information withholding—especially with their own people—and they have done it over, and over, and over, and over again infinitum ad nauseum, especially since about 1970 when the so-called Moral Majority and Religious Right were created.
-Those of us in the wider Christian community outside of Christian fundamentalism and conservative evangelicalism have a regular term we use for this kind of fundie prevarication.
-We call it “Lying for Jesus.”
+Those of us who abide in the wider Christian community outside of Christian fundamentalism and conservative evangelicalism have a regular term we use for this kind of fundie prevarication.
+We call it Lying for Jesus.

-Such Christian fundamentalist and conservative evangelical deceit can arise in just about any American religious or sociocultural context, but it is probably fair to say that it most often arises in the contexts of: (1) public education; (2) real science vs. creationist pseudoscience; (3) the social sciences (particularly social sciences education); and (4) the odd notion that the United States was officially founded as a Christian Nation—that one perhaps being the biggest of all the lies Christian fundamentalists and conservative evangelicals tell.
+Such Christian fundamentalist and conservative evangelical deceit can arise in just about any American religious or sociocultural context, but it is fair to say that it most often arises in the contexts of: (1) public education; (2) real science vs. creationist pseudoscience; (3) the social sciences (particularly social sciences education); and (4) the odd notion that the United States was officially founded as a Christian Nation—that one perhaps being the biggest of all the lies Christian fundamentalists and conservative evangelicals tell.

-You will find out pretty quickly that this notion of a Christian Nation is nothing but a pile of recently fabricated fundie bullshit.
+You will find out pretty quickly that this notion of a Christian Nation is nothing but a pile of recently fabricated fundie bulldoody.
 Christian fundamentalists and conservative evangelicals may be entitled to their own separate sets of beliefs, but they are not entitled to their own separate sets of historical facts.
 The truth is where the facts are, and the facts do not support the many lies Christian fundamentalists and conservative evangelicals tell.